marina-ferreira/99_bottles_of_oop/README.md

 > 💡 The use of case implies that the condition tested remains the same.
 If/elsif means that each condition varies in a meaningful way.

+Some of Kent Beck's "Green Bar Patterns" that describe ways to make tests pass:

+  1. Fake It ("Til You Make It")
+  2. Obvious Implementation
+  3. Triangulate

+  The idea is that by taking very tiny steps and writing the simplest code possible just to make the test green, will incrementally reveal the correct implementation.
+Skipping steps may lead to mistakes that will cascade to the next tests.
+  Triangulate, is described as a way to "conservatively drive abstraction with tests".
+Multiple tests should be written at once and the code should be thought to pass all the tests.
+This should lead you to the correct abstraction.